User2021-ai/NDM/README.md

 The associated paper to this repository can be found here:
 <a href="https://doi.org/10.1016/j.chaos.2024.115682" > A neural diffusion model for identifying influential nodes in complex networks  </a>

+We also have previous work based on the SIR model, which introduced the LCNN approach.
+That paper, titled "Learning to Rank Influential Nodes in Complex Networks via Convolutional Neural Networks," can be found here:
+<a href="https://rdcu.be/dAfVw" > Learning to rank influential nodes in complex networks via convolutional neural networks </a>

 ## Abstract
 Identifying influential nodes in complex networks through influence diffusion models is a challenging problem that has garnered significant attention in recent years.
 While many heuristic algorithms have been developed to